 Moreover, truck drivers may be pushing the limits of their equipment.
 According to one NHTSA report, tire blowouts are an increasing cause of accidents and may be occurring because trucks can sustain speeds of up to 75 miles per hour.
 However, due to the nature of work and speed being of the essence, trucks may be exceeding the speed limit, leading to more tire blowouts.

 While the NHTSA fact sheet does not list ways that truck drivers can be safer on the roads, following basic rules about truck driving safety should always be followed.
-You should avoid doing the following while driving to be a safer driver:
+You should avoid doing the following while driving to be a safer driver and avoid personal injury:

 - Avoid adjusting controls within the vehicle while in motion